efnats/chiamerge/README.md

 ### mnt-garden.mount

-Please refer to https://github.com/trapexit/mergerfs#options to determine whats best for you.
+Please refer to https://github.com/trapexit/mergerfs#options to determine what the best options for mergerfs are for you.
 Especially the write policy is important here as decribed above.

-### mnt-garden.mount
+The supplied config has been tested with multiple stand-alone harvesters.

 The chia-mountall script in /usr/local/bin has rw (read/write) in the mount option set by default.
 If you're done plotting it would make sense to change this to ro (read-only)

 ## Bugs / Todo